-- 4.4.1 Ensure workplace and public safety is paramount and that its network assets and operations do not present a safety risk to members of the public, their property, PowerNet staff and contractors. - 4.4.2 Manage its operations in a progressive and commercial manner. - 4.4.3 Achieve an efficient and effective operation within the electricity sector and provide its customers with competitive prices and optimised service by: - Ensuring through PowerNet, that sufficient resources are available to satisfy its service requirements, - Achieving a return for all its electricity distribution assets nearer to the Weighted Average Cost of Capital prior to customer discounts. - Ensure network reliability is improved over time, through targeted network reliability improvement initiatives. - 4.4.4 Continuing to grow its commercial relationship with its joint venture partners, EIL and Pioneer Energy Limited. - Continuing to strengthen relationships with appropriate companies with a view to achieving economies of scale through strategic alliances or associations. - 4.4.5 Investigating non-regulatory activities and investments to increase shareholder value including generation, electricity distribution and new, relevant investments in the electricity sector. - 4.4.6 Pursuing alternative energy technologies in the best interests of shareholders and customers. - 4.4.7 To provide the electrical infrastructure to support decarbonisation of industry, transportation and other sectors.
+- 4.4.1 Ensure workplace and public safety is paramount and that its network assets and operations do not present a safety risk to members of the public, their property, PowerNet staff and contractors. - 4.4.2 Manage its operations in a progressive and commercial manner. - 4.4.3 Achieve an efficient and effective operation within the electricity sector and provide its customers with competitive prices and optimised service by: - Ensuring through PowerNet, that sufficient resources are available to satisfy its service requirements, - Achieving a return for all its electricity distribution assets nearer to the Weighted Average Cost of Capital prior to customer discounts. - 4.4.4 Continuing to grow its commercial relationship with its joint venture partners, Electricity Invercargill Limited and Pioneer Energy Limited. - Continuing to strengthen relationships with appropriate companies with a view to achieving economies of scale through strategic alliances or associations. - 4.4.5 Investigating non-regulatory activities and investments to increase shareholder value including generation, electricity distribution and new, relevant investments in the electricity sector. - 4.4.6 Pursuing alternative energy technologies in the best interests of shareholders and customers.